GeZhouyang/GeZhouyang.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I am a researcher in fluid mechanics.
+Welcome to my website!
+Here, you will find brief information about me and my research.
-Specifically, I am interested in the physics of complex fluids, such as dense particle suspensions, droplet emulsions, and biological fluids.
+I am strongly interested in the application of fluid mechanics in biophysical problems.
-The methods of inquiry are mainly computational.
 Feel free to contact me for questions or collaborations.

-## Current position
+## Profile

-Postdoctoral Research Fellow
-(advised by Prof. Gwynn Elfring),
+* Current position: Postdoctoral research fellow
-{{site.author.affiliation}}, University of British Columbia.
+* Host: Prof. Gwynn Elfring, University of British Columbia
+* Areas of interest: Fluid mechanics, Soft matter
+* Research methodology: Computational

 ## Gallery